level-level/Clarkson-Core/docs/getting-started/clarkson-objects.rst

 These objects represent different entities in your WordPress site, such as posts, users and terms.

-With these objects, you can create custom features, reuse logic and extends the way WordPress works.
+With these objects, you can create custom features, reuse logic and extend the way WordPress works.

 How objects are created
 ---